jdsimcoe/churchdeploy/README.md

 #### Status

-## Walkthru
+## Walkthrough

 We make no assumptions about how you will use Church Deploy.
 It is up to you to craft whatever solution is best for your use-case.
 We are doing our best to keep the core robust and controllable, so you can enable or disable different components.